 |Albert Speer in 1943|

-Strangely enough, this is the only one of these five decisions which the Nazis seem to have had second thoughts about and took actual steps to correct.
+Strangely enough, this is the only one of these five decisions which the Germans seem to have had second thoughts about and took actual steps to correct.
 When, on February 8, 1942, Minister of Armaments and Munitions Fritz Todt died in a plane crash shortly after taking off from Hitler's eastern headquarters at Rastenburg, Hitler appointed his peacetime architect, Dr. Albert Speer, to take his place.
 Speer, who had been scheduled to fly with Todt but cancelled at the last minute, hesitated, but Hitler commanded it.
 Speer turned out to be an absolutely brilliant choice, praised by both sides for his technical skill in ramping up German war potential.
 He managed phenomenal feats of manufacturing which are difficult to appreciate and largely due to slave labor, raising weapons production straight into 1945.
 However, despite the fact that he assembled fleets of jet fighters and advanced Type XXI submarines and had them ready to go by war's end, simply having the weapons was not enough: they needed to be worked up and the men trained to use them.
 Germany also had lost its raw materials such as Rumanian oil before the advanced weapons were ready.
 Speer's appointment was exactly two years too late for Germany.

 Hitler Invades France

 Last Chance to Correct This: May 9, 1940